microsoft/devicescript/website/docs/api/core/registers.md

 # Registers

-The register client classes allow to read, write and track changes of [service registers](https://microsoft.github.io/jacdac-docs/reference/protocol/#registers).
+The register client classe (`Register<T>`) allow to read, write and track changes of [service registers](https://microsoft.github.io/jacdac-docs/reference/protocol/#registers).

-The register classes are specialized for the data type of the register:

-- `boolean`: `RegisterBool`
-- `number`: `RegisterNumber`
-- `string`: `RegisterString`
-- `Buffer`: `RegisterBuffer`
-- `number[]`: `RegisterArray`

 Aside from the data type, there are 3 different type of access control on registers:

 -   `read only`: the value can be read, but not written.
 -   `read write`: the value can be read and writen.
 -   `const`: the value of the register is constant.
 It may change on the next reset but this is not a common scenario.

 ## read